CyVerse-learning-materials/foss-2019/getting_started/agenda.rst

       - Coffee shop closes early, so this is the last chance for coffee!
     * -
       - 1:00-2:30
-      - Open Science Labs (Ramona)
+      - Collaborative exercise (Michael Mandel)
-      -
+      - Repeat exercise from day 1 and discuss
     * -
       - 2:30-3:30
-      - Collaborative exercise (Michael Mandel)
+      - Open Science Labs (Ramona)
-      - Repeat exercise from day 1 and discuss
+      - Complete plans for open science lab, next steps
     * -
       - 3:30-4:30
       - Wrap-up, Evaluations, Q&A (Team